howToCodeWell/howtocodewell.fm/source/episode/13-PHP-Bitcoin-On-Demand-Air-Travel-William-A-Ibarra.md

 In this podcast episode I am joined by William A. Ibarra who runs [Aviation Services](https://twitter.com/aviatorservices).

-This is a website that offers on demand air travel for private hire .
+This is a website that offers on demand air travel for private hire.
+The website allows for Bitcoin transactions and William explains how the Bitcoin technology makes the payment process more convenient for his customers.
-The website that runs on PHP and allows for Bitcoin transactions.
-William is also an air charter operator and has lots of flight experience as a pilot.
+PHP and JavaScript is also used throughout the website.
+William is also an air charter operator and has lots of flight experience.
-We talk about how Bitcoin is provides on demand services and how Bitcoin is changing the aviation industry.
+We talk about how Bitcoin is being used for on demand services and how Bitcoin is changing the aviation industry.

 -------------------------------